nigelp/cool-audiom/README.md

 ## Installation

 Download the latest installer from the Releases section and run `Cool AudioM Setup.exe`.
-The app will then use the installed maturing code to do the mastering of the track/s.
+The app will then use the installed matchering code to do the mastering of the track/s.

 ## Development Setup